Khalwati order: Khalwati practices

-The hallmark of the Khalwatiyya tariqa, way, and its numerous subdivisions is its periodic retreat (khalwa) that is required of every novice.
+The hallmark of the Khalwatiyya tariqa way, and its numerous subdivisions is its periodic retreat (khalwa) that is required of every novice.
 These can last between three days to forty days.
 The khalwa for some offshoots of the Khalwatiyya is essential in preparing the pupil, murid.
 The collective dhikr follows similar rules throughout the different branches of the Khalwatiyya order.
 The practice of dhikr is described as repetitive prayer.
 The practitioner is to be repeating Allah's name and remembering Allah.
 The dervish is to be attentive to Allah in their repetitive prayer.
 They are to be completely focused on Allah, so much so that an early Sufi master says "True dhikr is that you forget your dhikr."
 Another practice that distinguishes the Khalwatiyya from other tariqas is that for them it is through participation in the communal rites and rituals that one reaches a more advanced stage of awareness, one that the theorists of the order described as a face-to-face encounter with Allah.

+Lineage

+The following are two commonly cited spiritual chains (silsilas) tracing back to Prophet Muhammad: